 Investment securities are reported at fair value (see Note 3).
 The valuation of marketable securities is based upon quoted market prices and exchange rates, if applicable.
 Fair values for private capital, real estate, and other investments held through limited partnerships or commingled funds are estimated by the respective external investment managers if market values are not ascertainable.
 The Foundation uses the Net Asset Value (NAV) to determine the fair value of all the underlying investments which (a) do not have a readily determinable fair value and (b) prepare their financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
-As of June 30, 2012 and 2011, investments in securities whose fair values are not readily determinable accounted for 24% in each year, of all investments, respectively.
-Because they are not readily market for these investments existed.
+As of June 30, 2013 and 2012, investments in securities whose fair values are not readily determinable accounted for 28% and 24% of all investments, respectively.
+Because they are not readily determinable, the fair values may differ from the values that would have been used had a ready market for these investments existed.
 Unrealized gains and losses that result from market fluctuations are recognized in the period in which the fluctuations occur.
 Investment management fees are netted against total investment return.